 Having a website up and running by next month could be a goal you want to achieve.
 That can sound super stressful for someone who has no experience or an idea how long that might take.
 What does it mean to have a website up and running?
 Is it enough to just have a homepage?
 Or does your website has to have ten blog posts already?
 Knowing myself, I do really well with small, manageable goal that has time pressure but not too intense that it will overwhelm me.

 When I was working to launch this website, my goal was to only have a homepage, a contact page, a work with me page and an about me page in order for me to launch.
 I did not have any opt-in offer or blog posts set up.
 I focused on those pages and was able to finish that within a month.
-They are far from perfect, which is not the point, but I know things like the copy on my website will have to be revisited every quarter to ensure they are still up to date.

 So, what are the goals you want to achieve by the end of this month?
-Can you reverse-engineer it down to smaller steps or tasks you can do to get there?
+Can you reverse-engineer them down to smaller steps or tasks you can do to get there?
 Even if you are not able to achieve this goal by the end of the month, you are way closer to completing it than before.

 What is the ONE thing you can do right now that will ease you away from feeling overwhelmed to being more in control and at ease?